Sharp Bounds in the Latent Index Selection Model

+In comparison, the existing mean-consistent method of Mogstad et al.~\cite{mogstad} only recovers the sharp bounds for the binary ER visit outcome, because binary outcome distributions are summarized by their means.
+For the other outcomes, some interpolation from means remains possible because potential outcomes are bounded below, $Y_d \geq 0$; otherwise there exist mean-consistent distributions with arbitrary dispersion, and so no finite interpolation is possible using existing methods without further assumptions.
+Even with nonnegativity, the mean-consistent bounds of [-1.30,1.60] on the aforementioned $\late$ with discounted coverage are notably wider than those that use additional information from identified distributions.
+For example, they fail to rule out that the discounted coverage will reduce ER visits among the corresponding compliers by at least one on average, even though such inference is possible given the assumptions of the model.

-Second, incorporating distributions allows one to incorporate further distribution assumptions, such as (conditional) rank similarity, into the latent index selection model.
+As a second contribution, incorporating distributions allows one to incorporate further distribution assumptions, such as (conditional) rank similarity, into the latent index selection model.
 In the OHIE context, rank similarity is satisfied if those who have relatively higher ER utilization without insurance also have relatively higher ER utilization with insurance.
-A consistent finding across ER utilization outcomes is that extrapolations to the never-treated yield a nonnegative counterfactual average treatment effect, $\late(\bp_1, 1)$. \footnote{ Methodologically, the proposed identification method leverages the added structure of the latent index selection model to (partially) identify distributions even though two of the ER outcomes are discrete and all ER outcomes have a mass point at zero.
+In other words, receipt of insurance does not systematically change the ordering of utilization in the population.
+A consistent finding across ER utilization outcomes under (conditional) rank similarity is that extrapolations to the never-treated yield a nonnegative counterfactual average treatment effect, $\late(\bp_1, 1)$. \footnote{ Methodologically, the proposed identification method leverages the added structure of the latent index selection model to (partially) identify distributions even though two of the ER outcomes are discrete and all ER outcomes have a mass point at zero.